christhekeele/django-native-datatables/README.md

-# Django Datatables #
+# Django Native Datatables #
 [![Build Status](https://secure.travis-ci.org/christhekeele/django-datatables.png)](http://travis-ci.org/christhekeele/django-datatables)

 ## V0.9 underway ##

-### ANY ADVERTISED FEATURES MAY OR MAY NOT BE FUNCTIONAL ###
+### I reccommend waiting for V1.0 before playing with the code, and V1.1 before trying to apply to a project ###

 ###### If you like what you see, watch this repo for updates.
 More watchers == more encouragement for me to get this thing out the door. ######

-The goal of django-datatables is to implement all the functionality of the [jquery datatables plugin](http://datatables.net) over a standard ListView queryset workflow (`for object in object_list`) with complete control over which features are implemented and how they are styled.
+The goal of django-native-datatables is to implement all the functionality of the [jquery datatables plugin](http://datatables.net) over a standard ListView queryset workflow (`for object in object_list`) with complete control over which features are implemented and how they are styled.
 Django-datatables is built to avoid deviating from standard django workflows, easily apply to existing apps, mixin cleanly into ListViews, and give maximum control to both back-end and front-end developers.
 By looping through an overridden, filtered queryset, nothing but what you see on a single page hits the database.
 Template tags use AJAX to update the queryset with new filters, avoiding full page reload.
 The end product is a polished, lightweight, natural django extension of your existing querysets.

 ## Features: ##